+'''

 int user_pack_cp_data(void user, void user_cp)

+'''

-The user has to send all problem-specific data that will be needed by the cut pool in order to store and check cuts.
-This is one of the few places where the user will need to worry about the configuration of the modules.
-If either the tree manager, the LP, or the cut pool are running as a separate process(either COMPILE_IN_LP, COMPILE_IN_TM, or COMPILE_IN_CP are FALSE in the make file), then the data will be sent and received through message-passing.
-See user_receive_cp_data() in Section 10.4 for more discussion.
-Otherwise, it can be copied over directly to the user-defined data structure for the CP.
-In the latter case, user_cp is a pointer to the user-defined data structure for the CP that must be allocated and initialized.
-For a discussion of message passing in SYMPHONY, see Section 9.4.
+If the user wishes to employ parallelism and wants to use the cut pool to store user-defined cuts, this function can be used to send all problem-specific data that will be needed by the cut pool module.
+This could include instance data, as well as user parameter settings (see Section 4.2.4 for a discussion of this).
+This is one of the few places where the user may need to worry about the configuration of the modules.
+If either the tree manager or the LP are running as a separate process (either COMPILE_IN_LP or COMPILE_IN_TM are FALSE in the make file), then the data will be sent and received through message-passing.
+See user_receive_cp_data() in Section 5.1.4 for more discussion.
+Otherwise, it can be copied through shared memory.
+The easiest solution, which is set up by default is to simply copy over a pointer to a single user data structure where instance data is stored.
 The code for the two cases is put in the same source file by use of #ifdef statements.
 See the comments in the code stub for this function for more details.